gr-blog/gregros.dev/posts/web/02/but-what-is-an-iframe.post.md

 Webpages inside iframes are also unaffected by most CSS rules in the parent page, just like a webpage isn’t directly affected by the user’s browser theme.

-All of these qualities tend to make iframes stand out from the page they’re embedded in, which is often the point.
+All these qualities tend to make iframes stand out from the page they’re embedded in, which is often the point.
 Other times a lot of work has to go into making them blend in with everything.

 # What’s inside them?
 Each iframe has a complete DOM, which starts with having the base HTML structure of: